JeremieGince/PythonProject-Template/README.md

 - **.gitattributes**: This file is responsible for setting the git attributes of the project.
 - **.gitignore**: This file is responsible for ignoring the files that you don't want to commit to the repository.
    A basic one is already provided and should be enough for most of the projects.
-- **requirements.txt**: This file is responsible for listing the dependencies of the project.
 - **pyproject.toml**: This file is responsible for listing the dependencies of the project and the configuration of the project.
 - **README.md**: This file is responsible for providing information about the project.